CatalogueOfLife/portal/_posts/2020-12-18-infrastructure-live.md

  - Species searches: [http://www.catalogueoflife.org/col/search/all/key/Dracula+antonii/](http://www.catalogueoflife.org/col/search/all/key/Dracula+antonii/)

 #### New species identifiers
-The COL Checklist now includes a new set of persistent identifiers for species and higher taxa.
+The Catalogue of Life now includes a new set of persistent identifiers for species and higher taxa.
-Establishing these identifiers and making them stable across versions of the COL Checklist will enable users to build their own solutions against COL without needing to rebuild databases for each new version.
+Establishing these identifiers and making them stable across versions of the Catalogue of Life will enable users to build their own solutions against COL without needing to rebuild databases for each new version.
 Stable identifiers will also allow COL to fit seamlessly into linked open data solutions such as Wikidata or as part of a wider biodiversity knowledge graph.